Alaska Small ship the Sea Wolf floats in Glacier Bay in front of a mountain range, kayakers paddle around the boat.

 Day 10

-After breakfast, enjoy a paddle around Wood Spit and after lunch go explore the ancient rainforest by foot.
+After breakfast, enjoy a paddle around Wood Spit.
 Once back on board, travel up Stephens Passage while keeping an eagle eye out for humpback whales, orcas and migrating birds.
-Tonight’s anchorage to be decided.
+The captain plans to have the ship in Juneau by 2:00pm.

 Accommodations